How to Choose a Bulimia Treatment Program/Center

 Comparing Clinicians

-It’s likely that in your research, you’ll come across the situation of comparing professionals with similar qualifications against one another.
-In this case, you may want to look for clinicians who have more specific experience in the aspects of care you’re interested in.
+When looking for the right bulimia treatment program for you, you may want to look for clinicians who have more specific experience in the aspects of care you’re interested in.

-A number of these physicians might have specialties, such as focusing on treating people with bulimia nervosa, working with cognitive behavior therapy (CBT), or helping patients with a comorbid psychiatric illness.
+A number of physicians might have specialties, such as focusing on treating people with bulimia nervosa, working with cognitive behavioral therapy (CBT), or helping patients with a comorbid psychiatric illness.

 When possible, you want to find professionals whose experiences and overall treatment philosophies most align with your own.